maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     $total-columns:     12

-...for the two elements we are targeting we need only set the total number of columns each element will span in the available 12 columns, i.e. +span-columns(6, 12); in our case half of the available columns for each element.
+...for the two elements we are targeting we need only set the total number of columns each element will span of the available 12 columns, i.e. +span-columns(6, 12); in our case half of the available columns for each element.
 The "omega" in .right-side denotes that it will be the last column in the grid and therefore will not have a gutter (right margin).
 With this information Susy calculates your percentages and produces the following CSS:

     .container:after {
       clear: both;